gtiosclub/gtios.club/tutorials/about-me/part5.md

 ---
+layout: tutorial_pages
+part: 5
-title: Part 5 - Stack Views
+title: Stack Views
-permalink: about-me-part5.html
+permalink: /about-me-part-5/
-sidebar: tutorials
 ---

 In this last part, we'll design the second View Controller that we haven't touched yet.
 Like last time, it has some default labels that you can go ahead and delete.